isolver/ioHub/docs/iohub/installation.rst

 ++++++++++++++++++++++++++++++

 The following Python packages need to be installed on the system you plan to run ioHub on.
-Some apckages can be installed using *pip*, while other should be installed by downloading the package from the provided URL, unpacking the tarball, and installing the package by typing::
+Some packages can be installed using *pip*, while other should be installed by downloading the package from the provided URL, unpacking the tarball, and installing the package by typing::

     > python setup.py install

-in a terminal session where you have cd to the location of the uncompressed python package source that contains the setup.py script.
+in a terminal session where you have changed directories to the location of the uncompressed python package source that contains the setup.py script.

 Note that for both 'pip' and manual 'python setup.py install', depending on your